FINISHING THE END OF THE CHESAPEAKE BRACELET:

 OK.
 That's long enough.
 Back to "turnin' and burnin' ".

-Just clipping them off IS an option, but in nothing flat they'll pull out of the
+clipping them off IS an option, but in nothing flat they'll pull out of the loops and

-growing tighter and tighter, more solid and more symmetrical.
-By now, the
+and tighter, more solid and more symmetrical.
+By now, the spike will be

 You'll be working on the back of the knot as shown to right .